 “Claims” shall mean any and all losses, liabilities, claims, demands, causes of action, damages, judgments, costs and expenses (including but not limited to reasonable attorneys’ fees and costs of court).

-“Confirmation” shall mean a written document setting forth the commercial terms of a Transaction formed pursuant to Section 1 for a particular Delivery Period or Delivery Month.
-Exhibit “A” is a sample document setting forth the commercial terms required in a Confirmation.
+“Confirmation” shall mean a written document setting forth the terms of a Transaction formed pursuant to Section 1 for a particular Delivery Period or Delivery Month.
+[Confirms can have provisions other than just commercial.
+See §1.2] Exhibit “A” is a sample document setting forth the commercial terms required in a Confirmation.

 “Confirm Deadline” shall mean 5:00 p.m. in the receiving party’s time zone on the third Business Day following the Day a Confirmation is received or, if applicable, on the Business Day agreed to by the parties in the Master Agreement; provided, however, if the Confirmation is time stamped after 5:00 p.m. in the receiving party’s time zone, it shall be deemed received at the opening of the next Business Day.